 The content of the civic integration path is incorporated into a civic integration contract.
-Anyone who signs a civic integration contract commits to regularly follow the formation program (to attend at least 80% of all classes during each part of the formation).
+Anyone who signs a civic integration contract commits to regularly follow the training programme (to attend at least 80% of all classes during each part of the training).

-Anyone who pass the course ‘social orientation’ and the Dutch course receives a civic integration attestation.
-The newcomers are then guided in their search of a job or of a diploma (vocational training, training to become a self-employed entrepreneur, extra Dutch language classes, other studies…).
+Anyone who passes the course ‘social orientation’ and the Dutch course receives a civic integration attestation.
+The newcomers are then guided in their search for a job or for a diploma (vocational training, training to become a self-employed entrepreneur, extra Dutch language classes, other studies…).

 Civic integration obligation